spatie/typescript-transformer/docs/laravel/installation-and-setup.md

     ],

     /*
-     * Collectors will search for classes in your `searching_path` and choose the correct
+     * Collectors will search for classes in the `auto_discover_types` paths and choose the correct
      * transformer to transform them.
-By default, we include an AnnotationCollector
+By default, we include a DefaultCollector which will search
-     * which will search for @typescript annotated classes to transform.
+     * for @typescript annotated and ![TypeScript] attributed classes to transform.
      */

     'collectors' => [